Desko21/PLUG-/README.md

 Copy/paste the script into the Console of your WebBrowser (while Plug.dj window is on focus and channel is already joined)

+FIREFOX
+==
-Or for firefox users make a new bookmark with the following code :
+For firefox users make a new bookmark with the following code :

 javascript:(function(){$.getScript('https://raw.githubusercontent.com/Desko21/PLUG-/master/PLUG+.js');}());

+CHROME
 ==

-Or for chrome users make a new bookmark with the following code :
+For chrome users make a new bookmark with the following code :

 javascript:(function(){$.getScript('https://rawgit.com/Desko21/PLUG-/master/PLUG+.js');}());

+Firefox issues
 ==
-Firefox issues

 Firefox blocks mixed-content by default.